AkhileshThite/figment-articles/Deploying-and-Debugging-the-Smart-Contracts-on-Polygon.md

 ## After this tutorial you will be able to:
 • Deploy the smart contracts on polygon (Matic) Mumbai Test Network.
 <br>
-• Tackle the errors while deploying the smart contracts to polygon (Matic) Mumbai Test Network.
+• Tackle the errors while deploying the smart contracts on polygon (Matic) Mumbai Test Network.

 ## About the Author
 I'm Akhilesh Thite, an Indian tech enthusiast with a passion for Software Development, Open-Source & Decentralization.
 Feel free to contact me on [GitHub](https://github.com/AkhileshThite) & [Twitter](https://twitter.com/AkhileshThite_).